rafaelbiriba/rafaelbiriba-blog/README.md

 Now using Jekyll!
 Live at: https://rafaelbiriba.com/blog

+## Running

+    jekyll serve -c config/jekyll_config.yml

 ## TODO LIST

 For the translation pt and en

 - colocar bandeira na lista do /blog
 - traduzir o subtitulo do blog baseado no idioma